-- (b) question any person who is or was on such agricultural land, either alone or in the presence of any other person, on any matter to which this Act relates; - (c) require from any person who has control over or custody of a book, record or other document on such agricultural land, to produce to the inspector forthwith, or at such time and place as may be determined by the inspector, such book, record or other document; - (d) examine any such book, record or other document or make a copy thereof or an extract therefrom; - (e) require from such a person an explanation of any entry in such book, record or other document: - (f) inspect any article, substance, plant or machinery which is or was on the agricultural land, or any work performed on the land or any condition prevalent on the land, or remove for examination or analysis any article, substance, plant or machinery or a part or sample thereof; - (g) seize any book, record or other document or any article, substance, plant or 15 machinery or a part or sample thereof which in his or her opinion may serve as evidence at the trial of any person charged with an offence under this Act or the common law: Provided that the user of the article, substance, plant or machinery concerned, as the case may be, may make copies of such book, record or document before such seizure; and - (h) direct any person to appear before him or her at such time and place as may be determined by the inspector and question such person either alone or in the presence of any other person on any matter to which this Act relates. - (4) When an inspector enters any agricultural land in terms of subsection (3), the owner or person in control of the land must at all times provide such facilities as are 25 reasonably required by the inspector to enable him or her to perform his or her functions - (5) When an inspector removes or seizes any article, substance, plant, machinery, book, record or other document as contemplated in subsection (3)(f) or (g), he or she must issue a receipt to the owner or person in control thereof and return it as soon as 30 practicable after achieving the purpose for which it was removed or seized. - (6) An inspection of a private dwelling may only be carried out by an inspector when authorised in terms of a warrant issued by a judge of the High Court or a magistrate who has jurisdiction over the agricultural land on which the private dwelling is situated. - (7) An inspector may, where necessary, be accompanied by a police official or any 35 other person reasonably required to assist him or her in conducting the inspection. - (8) An inspector who enters and searches any agricultural land or private dwelling under this section, must conduct such search or seizure with strict regard for decency and order, and with regard for each person's right to dignity, freedom, security and privacy.
+- (a) must on request, produce his or her written designation or appointment; and - (b) may not be a person having a direct or indirect personal or private interest in the matter to be investigated. - (3) An inspector contemplated in subsection (1), subject to subsection (6), may- - (a) enter any agricultural land at any reasonable time without prior notice for the 10 purpose of ascertaining an issue required to ensure compliance with this Act; - (b) question any person who is or was on such agricultural land, either alone or in the presence of any other person, on any matter to which this Act relates; - (c) require from any person who has control over or custody of a book, record or other document on such agricultural land, to produce to the inspector 15 forthwith, or at such time and place as may be determined by the inspector, such book, record or other document; - (d) examine any such book, record or other document or make a copy thereof or an extract therefrom; - (e) require from such a person an explanation of any entry in such book, record or 20 other document; - inspect any article, substance, plant or machinery which is or was on the (f)agricultural land, or any work performed on the land or any condition prevalent on the land, or remove for examination or analysis any article, 25 substance, plant or machinery or a part or sample thereof; - (g) seize any book, record or other document or any article, substance, plant or machinery or a part or sample thereof which in his or her opinion may serve as evidence at the trial of any person charged with an offence under this Act or the common law: Provided that the user of the article, substance, plant or machinery concerned, as the case may be, may make copies of such book, 30 record or document before such seizure; and - (h) direct any person to appear before him or her at such time and place as may be determined by the inspector and question such person either alone or in the presence of any other person on any matter to which this Act relates.

+(4) When an inspector enters any agricultural land in terms of subsection (3), the 35 owner or person in control of the land must at all times provide such facilities as are reasonably required by the inspector to enable him or her to perform his or her functions effectively.

+(5) When an inspector removes or seizes any article, substance, plant, machinery, book, record or other document as contemplated in subsection (3)(f) or (g), he or she 40 must issue a receipt to the owner or person in control thereof and return it as soon as practicable after achieving the purpose for which it was removed or seized.

+(6) An inspection of a private dwelling may only be carried out by an inspector when authorised in terms of a warrant issued by a judge of the High Court or a magistrate who has jurisdiction over the agricultural land on which the private dwelling is situated.

+(7) An inspector may, where necessary, be accompanied by a police official or any other person reasonably required to assist him or her in conducting the inspection.

+(8) An inspector who enters and searches any agricultural land or private dwelling under this section, must conduct such search or seizure with strict regard for decency and order, and with regard for each person's right to dignity, freedom, security and 50 privacy.